amaslak0v/dotfiles/CV.md

     🎖Milestones:
       * Tinkered monitoring and scaling rules for k8, which help to reduced downtimes by 10% in peak loads.
       * Integrated ArgoCD for development teams, which boosted development and testing speed for 5 dev teams.
-      * Developed data pipelines for (Python, SQL, Airflow), which provided fine grained business metrics for customers retention.
+      * Developed data pipelines for (Python, SQL, Airflow), provided fine grained business metrics for customers retention.

 ---
 ## 🤖 Workfusion  [Product] | 2019-2021